 Buying a house in any of the popular neighborhoods in Chicago can be a challenge.
 It's a city with a growing population and all-time low inventory numbers.
 The one way to maximize your chances of getting the house you want is by working with a real estate agent.

 Clever Partner Agents provide buyers with expert guidance through the home buying process.
-At the end of that, you're eligible for a $1,000 rebate on the commission paid to your agent.
-Enter your details on this page to set up a no-obligation consultation with a Partner Agent near you.
+At the end of that, you may be eligible for Clever Cash Back once the transaction is complete.